v7labs/darwin-py/DEV.md

 # Development Environment
-This doesn't represent the only way to develop on darwin-py, but does represent an easy and configurable way to manage things like underlying dependancies and python versions
+This doesn't represent the only way to develop on darwin-py, but does represent an easy and configurable way to manage things like underlying dependencies and python versions
 ## Shell environment
 No requirement for any particular shell, [zsh](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH) + [oh my zsh](https://ohmyz.sh/) is a good setup commonly used, but whatever environment you use make sure to install the recommended alias's and path exports that the below systems require for your particular shell environment, particularly pertinent for poetry.
 ## Pyenv